 |Codechef Getting Started page|

 |Spoj simple practiceProblems|

 Any programming language that you are already familiar with is the best.
 Most sites support a huge range of languages.
-However if you are preparing for ICPC, C++ or Java are the best ones as they are the allowed languages at ICPC.
-Note that most sites usually have a time multiplier for Java as it is usually slower than C++.
+However if you are preparing for ICPC, C++ , Java or python are the best ones as they are the allowed languages at ICPC.
+Note that most sites usually have a time multiplier for Java and python as it is usually slower than C++.